CorentinBOISCOTTE/Platformer3D/README.md

 # How to build :
-Due to large file sizes, unrar the folders : "Platformer/libs/assimp.rar" and "Platformer/Platformer/Assets/Meshes.rar" in order to build and run the project.
+Due to large file sizes, unrar the folder : "Platformer/libs/assimp.rar" in order to build and run the project.

 # Multithreaded resource manager :
 Resources loaded : shaders, meshes and textures, but the thread pool is flexible and can take any kind of task.